Published Survey

 Program Description:

 UNE offers a highly supportive program with multiple specialty focus areas.
 Our graduates have long-term, flexible careers in pharmacy anywhere in the U.S.A.
-We provide focus areas without additional cost.
+We provide concentrations without additional cost.
 Students have access to over 2,000 experiential sites in 25 states and Washington DC.
 We also have had international rotation sites in Canada, Europe, Africa, and the Caribbean.

 Our state-of-the-art Interprofessional Simulation and Innovation Center has robotic patient simulators, virtual reality learning, and standardized patient actors.
 At UNE, students first gain real-life clinical experience as a member of the health care team.